salute-developers/golos/dusha/README.md

 ## **Downloads**

 According to the license issue, we can't provide audio files of podcasts.
-We provide the whole set of precalculated features and a list of links to podcasts with timings where you can listen to original sound.
+We provide the whole set of precalculated features and a list of links to podcasts with timings where you can listen to original sound (Also see Issue https://github.com/salute-developers/golos/issues/1).

 | Archives          | Size       |  Links               |
 |-------------------|------------|----------------------|